Medical questions & health advice by licensed doctors

-"Can a positive drug test affect my mental health?
+"Can a positive drug test affect my mental health?"

 I am 29 and had a positive drug test.
 I was then fired.
 Now I'm depressed and I don't know what to do.
 I've lost my health insurance.
 Who can I see?
 How can I find peace?

 There are organizations that can help you with your drug addiction, and becoming sober and maintaining your sobriety will be very important in helping you move forward with your life from here.
 AA and NA both offer free meetings to help people overcome addiction.
 Please talk with your primary care physician who should also be able to help connect you with resources to help.
 If you discuss your financial situation with the office, they may be able to work out arrangements with you so that you can continue to be seen.
 In addition, they should also be able to direct you to clinics that will see you free of charge.
 Many communities do have resources for people in difficult financial situations to still be able to receive medical care, including psychiatric care and counseling.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.